 AWS Cloud Credits for Research evaluates academic research from researchers at accredited institutions around the world.
 Researchers that apply for this program take an initiative to build a cloud-hosted service, software, or tools and/or want to migrate a research process or open data to the cloud.
 The credit amount awarded will vary depending on the cost model and usage requirements documented in the research proposal.

 This program is a public grant that’s open to registered 501(c) nonprofit organizations that are using technology to solve the world’s most critical problems.
 The AWS Imagine Grant Program is offered as a way to have organizations prioritize technology as a mission-critical component of their projects.

 Grants are given once, annually for up to to $100,000 in AWS Promotional Credit.

 AWS focuses on education technology startups’ long term success with their AWS EdStart program.
 AWS is looking to provide businesses with the resources they need to get started as quickly and easily on AWS to ensure they have every opportunity to prosper.
 After applying and getting approved, businesses will receive their credit validation.
 The credit amount awarded is based on the business’s needs.

 AWS Free Tier

-As always, AWS Free Tier is a great option to get access to AWS products for no cost.
+As always, the AWS Free Tier is a great option to get access to AWS products for no cost.
 Customers can use the product for free up to specified limits for one year from the date the account was created.